umbraco/UmbracoDocs/umbraco-cms/reference/templating/modelsbuilder/configuration.md

 versionFrom: 9.0.0
 versionTo: 10.0.0
 meta.Title: "ModelsBuilder Configuration"
-meta.Description: "Explanation of how to configure models builder"
+description: "Explanation of how to configure models builder"
 ---

 # Configuration